Science activities

 Lead U.S. Geological Survey [USGS]

 Description This project envisions the continuation, expansion, and further integration of high frequency monitoring for flow, water quality (including chlorophyll and nutrients), sediment, as well as biological responses at key locations in the Delta and Suisun Bay.
 The physical properties monitored by the fixed-station network are the primary drivers of the habitat conditions and biological responses that management actions hope to achieve.
 Nutrient dynamics are explicitly measured at select stations to improve our understanding of how physical dynamics, water quality and landscape features shape the base of Delta food webs.
 These data will provide information about drivers linked to food quantity and quality as well as potential toxins production by harmful algae.
 Suspended-sediment monitoring provides an understanding of the inputs and internal exchanges between regions, locations of sources and sinks, and provides insight into the underlying cause of turbidity variability in the study area.
 Suspended-sediment measurements gage the availability of suspended sediment for existing marshes and for proposed large-scale marsh restoration efforts in the Delta.
-There are a total of 5 sub-tasks in this project: • Task 1: Hydrodynamics Team – Fixed Station Network Operation and Maintenance • Task 2: BioGeoChemistry Team -- Fixed Station Network Operation and Maintenance • Task 3: Delta Sediment Team – Fixed Station Network Operation and Maintenance • Task 4: Bay Sediment Team – Fixed Station Network Operation and Maintenance • Task 5: Project Management
+There are a total of 4 teams associated with this work: • Hydrodynamics Team – Fixed Station Network Operation and Maintenance (Flow, Velocity, Gage Height, Core WQ) • BioGeoChemistry Team -- Fixed Station Network Operation and Maintenance (Expanded WQ, Nutrients, Phytoplankton) • Delta Sediment Team – Fixed Station Network Operation and Maintenance (Suspended Sediment, Delta) • Bay Team – Fixed Station Network Operation and Maintenance (Suspended Sediment and WQ in SF Bay)

 • Title